 - Adaptation Expansion: The ride takes the Fast & Furious portion of Hollywood's Studio Tour and fleshes it out into an entire attraction, adding in a couple of extra pre-shows and a fully themed queue line.

-- Artistic License Physics: As to be expected, the climax of the ride is one big middle finger to physics.
-Particular stand-outs include the vehicles and their passengers being able to survive falling from huge heights, and a helicopter that moves at ridiculously fast speeds.
+- Artistic License – Physics: As to be expected, the climax of the ride is one big middle finger to physics.
+Particular stand-outs include the vehicles and their passengers falling from huge heights without getting hurt, and a helicopter that moves at ridiculously fast speeds.

 - BFG: Hobbs of course has one, which he happily displays to Agent Novak.Dom: Cop, I suggest you clear out of here, otherwise we can't guarantee your safety.Agent Novak: Guarantee my safety?
 I'm the one holding the gun!Hobbs: (comes walking in with a massive gun) Yeah, but mine's a whole lot bigger than yours.

 - Bus Full of Innocents: The protagonists are forced to protect the riders, all because one of the guests is the witness Owen Shaw is after.
-It's also a literal example of the trope in this case, given that the attraction has guests riding in buses.
+It's also a literal example of the trope in this case, since the guests are riding on a 'bus'.

 - Car Fu: When Shaw threatens the riders with his flame throwing car, Dom stops him by crashing his car right into Shaw's vehicle.